 The strategy of the Company is to focus on exploration and development of precious metal deposits.
 The principal asset of the Company is its right to explore and develop the Mangazeisky property ("Mangazeisky"), located approximately 400 kilometres north of Yakutsk in the Republic of Sakha (Yakutia), in the Russian Federation.
-To date, Silver Bear has not earned revenue from operations and is considered to be in the development stage.
+As of the end of the first quarter of 2018, Silver Bear has not earned revenue from operations and is considered to be in the development stage.
 In Q2 2012, Silver Bear received a written protocol from Russian authorities accepting the Company's resource calculation on its Vertikalny Resource within its Mangazeisky property.
 Upon receipt of the protocol Silver Bear submitted its application for its Certificate of First Discovery, which was received in August 2012 from Rosnedra (the governing federal body on subsoil use).
 Silver Bear then subsequently made an application for its mining license for its Vertikalny Resource.
 In September 2013, Silver Bear announced that it had received its 20-year Mining License from the Russian authorities.